mrodrigues22/neatback/HIGH_LEVEL_OVERVIEW.md

 The application is split into two main components that work together:

 ### 1. **Python Service** (Backend)
-The Python service is the "brain" that watches your posture.
+The Python service is the "brain" that analyzes your posture.
 It:
-- Captures video from your webcam
+- Receives video frames from the .NET app via WebSocket
-- Uses Google's MediaPipe AI to detect your body position
+- Uses Google's MediaPipe Face Landmarker to detect facial landmarks
-- Analyzes your neck angle to determine if you're sitting correctly
+- Calculates head pitch angle using 3D pose estimation (PnP algorithm)
+- Measures distance from camera based on face size
+- Tracks posture statistics and bad posture duration
-- Sends posture status updates continuously
+- Sends real-time posture analysis back to the client

 ### 2. **.NET Desktop App** (Frontend)
-The .NET WinUI3 app is the user interface you interact with.
+The .NET WinUI3 app is the user interface and video source.
 It:
+- Captures video from your webcam using Windows Media Capture API
+- Sends frames to Python service for analysis
-- Displays your current posture status
+- Displays live camera preview with posture status overlay
-- Shows your neck angle in real-time
+- Shows pitch angle, distance, and bad posture duration
+- Allows baseline calibration and threshold adjustment
-- Sends Windows notifications when you've had bad posture for 30+ seconds
+- Sends Windows notifications based on configurable timing
-- Provides a simple "Start Monitoring" button to begin tracking
+- Provides visual progress bar for bad posture duration

 ## How They Communicate